Can You Guess the Most Popular Slang Term in Your State?

 Hint: Ever wondered where the street names of the properties in Monopoly come from?
 They're all in this state.

-Being a benny in New Jersey isn’t exactly a good thing.
+Being a benny in New Jersey isn't exactly a good thing.
 The term is a derogatory name for Bayonne, Elizabeth, Newark, and New York-area residents who flock to the Jersey Shore in the summer—something Snooki and The Situation have probably heard before.
-And if you need something to do this summer, then check out these 20 Summer Hobbies That Will Change Your Life.

 Which state would you hear the phrase bowed up in?